balena-io/docs/pages/learn/more/examples/projects.md

 ### Uptime Robot Dashboard
 [Repository][uptime-robot-dashboard] by [secanis][secanis]

-A dashboard which is visualizing the [Uptime Robot API](https://uptimerobot.com/) on a Raspberry PI, deployed over the Balena Cloud.
+A dashboard which is visualizing the [Uptime Robot API](https://uptimerobot.com/) on a Raspberry Pi, deployed via balenaCloud.
 This dashboard could be used on TV's or on monitors.

 <!-- ###Team Project Links -->